 Suol mocks me from a lofty aerie, set in a pool of impossible blue.

-But I have no wings.
+For I have no wings.

-The chasm yawns and stretches

-beyond my sweat-soaked woolen socks

-and vibram soles.

-Do twinkling stars or lightning

-flash through the swirling clouds?
+The chasm yawns and stretches past my sweat-soaked woolen socks and vibram soles.
+Do twinkling stars or lightning flash through the swirling clouds?
+The raven quorks a call o'erhead.

-I open my arms to the mountain and leap into pregnant air.
+I yearn to leap into pregnant air.